18F/handbook/_pages/getting-started/equipment.md

 For users who do not work directly on a FISMA system who wish to use their personal machine (at a non-GSA facility), please consult with ispcompliance@gsa.gov to review the BYOD policy with regards to your specific needs and use cases.
 You can also post geneeral questions in the [AskIT Chatter Page](https://gsa.my.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000001I35).

-**Controlled Unclassified Information (CUI) can never be stored on a personal machine and the best approach is to utilize the Government Furnised Equipment (GFE) to the maximum extent possible.**
+**Controlled Unclassified Information (CUI) can never be stored on a personal machine.
+Utilize Government Furnised Equipment (GFE) to the maximum extent possible.**

 ### Loaners